 Unravelling four decades of emotional eating

 My story is universal and individual all at once.
 I eat too much and move too little, that’s what I have in common with millions of people who struggle with obesity.
 Why I do this is a combination of my own personal demons, cultural pressures, lifestyle choices and infrastructure challenges.
 My dieting journey began in 1977 when I was 14 years old and embarked on my first calorie restricted program.
 I was not actually overweight but I was a little heavier than my more petite friends and I wanted to weigh as little as they did.
-Peer influences and unfounded body image issues were definitely at play here but I've also always been a comfort eater who uses food to soothe the anxieties that have been my companions for most of my life and which are rooted deeply in early childhood abandonment trauma.
+Cultural influences and unfounded body image issues were definitely at play here, but I've also always been a comfort eater who uses food to soothe the anxieties that have been my companions for most of my life and which are rooted deeply in early childhood abandonment trauma.
 Despite the ensuing diet/binge cycles I didn't gain any significant weight until my early 40s when I moved to America and my lifestyle became increasingly sedentary and my food portions a lot bigger.
 I had some success with Intuitive Dieting in 2015 but then my mom passed away unexpectedly and the grief slowly returned me to my old numbing habits of comfort eating and intertia.
 Now in my mid-50s I am 100 lbs overweight.
-It’s not healthy, it’s not comfortable, it’s no longer about culture or body image.
-It’s about healing my emotional eating and building up my emotional and physical resilience.
+It’s not healthy, it’s not comfortable, it’s no longer about culture or feeling fat.
+It’s about healing my body and my heart.

 A fresh approach

 In early 2018 an orthopedic specialist told me that I had to lose a significant amount of weight to qualify for the ankle replacement surgery I need to fix the post-traumatic arthritis in my right foot that is increasingly impacting my ability to walk and be active.
 I need and want this surgery!
-However, rather than get back on the diet wagon I decided to re-start my Intuitive Dieting program which is a combination of calorie counting and intuitive eating, and the only system that's ever worked for me with regards to losing weight while reconnecting with my body's own wisdom.
+So I decided to re-start my Intuitive Dieting program which is a combination of calorie counting and intuitive eating, and the only system that's ever worked for me with regards to losing weight while reconnecting with my body's own wisdom.
 It may sound like an oxymoron but it works!

 The Reluctant Cook